leosimoes/DataHackers-StateOfData-Brazil-Preparation-Translation/README.md

 4. Load the translations of the column values in `Dictionaries/translations_of_modified_column_values.json`;
 5. Translate the column values;
 6. Save the data in `Data/translated_dataset.csv`.

+## Data division
+The data division steps were:
+1. Load data from `Data/prepared_dataset.csv`;
+2. Create filters for dataframe rows;
+3. Load list of selected columns by dataframe using `Dictionaries/ordered columns.json`;
+4. Filter dataframes;
+5. Save dataframes to files.

 ## References